microprediction/monteprediction/TFRO.md

 See [CrunchDAO.com](www.crunchdao.com) for more challenges

 ### What should I read?
-I don't know but here's a [reading list](https://github.com/microprediction/precise/blob/main/LITERATURE.md) that's pretty narrow.
-It's all I've got.
+I don't know but there are lots of [free books](https://github.com/Carl-McBride-Ellis/Compendium-of-free-ML-reading-resources).
+If you are into portfolio theory I have a [reading list](https://github.com/microprediction/precise/blob/main/LITERATURE.md).

 ### Do you have any general guidance?
-There are lots of [free books](https://github.com/Carl-McBride-Ellis/Compendium-of-free-ML-reading-resources).
 My only advice is:

 *Never, ever, ever kid yourself into thinking that you can determine that something mathematical or technical-but-not-arbitrary won't be useful or beneficial to try to understand*.